roniel06/ntiproject/Readme.md

   ```bash
 cd ntiproject
 ```
+3. Make sure your Docker Engine is running.
-3. Run the following command to setup the Docker Containers:
+4. Run the following command to setup the Docker Containers:
 ```bash
 docker-compose up
    ```
-4. Wait until the container is mounted:
+5. Wait until the container is mounted:

 ## Usage:
 1. Once the containers are up and running you can navigate the SPA project going through